 Origin: Guatemala, Brazil, Colombia, Ethiopia, India, and Costa Rica Roast: Medium

-Beans sourced from 6 different channels finely picked and blended to create a delightfully distinct taste that is perfectly balanced.
+Beans sourced from 6 different channels are finely picked and blended to create a perfectly balanced and delightfully distinct taste.

 If you found Peet’s to be a little too strong another great choice for espresso coffee is Illy’s Ground Espresso Coffee.
 Made with 100-percent Arabica coffee, Illy has become associated with excellence.
 Arabica coffee is known to make milder, less bitter coffee.